 - Offline intervals will always override other types of intervals.
 No activities can schedule when an offline interval is present.

-- Overlapping normal online and overtime intervals will increase the total capacity for the overlapping duration.
-The Nbr of People for each overlapping capacity interval will be added, which will increase the total capacity hours.
+- Overlapping regular online and overtime intervals will increase the total capacity for the overlapping duration.
+In addition, the Nbr of People for each overlapping capacity interval will be added, which will increase the total capacity hours.